m4bulmagd/Flask-blog/README.md

 # Flask-blog
-Simple Blog built by Flask and Postgresql
+Simple Blog built using Flask and Postgresql